stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Installation.md

 3. This function makes maintaining useful applications super easy, especially since our system will be 16.04 for a very long time.
 This insures stability and convenience, two very important parts of being a lazy programmer.

+# Launching

+Once this is set up, your machine will initially boot Ubuntu, which in turn loads Grub.
+From the Grub menu you can launch into Ubuntu or Windows depending on which you prefer.

 # OI mate, don't ship me like this

 With that over with, let's install [all the tools we need][]